-The Chartered Institute for Personnel and Development (CIPD) states:
+As the Chartered Institute for Personnel and Development (CIPD) explains:

 “HR is about creating successful businesses through people.
 A career in HR offers long-term options and a huge variety of roles.”

-The BA (Hons) Human Resource Management (Top Up) programme is specifically designed for holders of a HND/FdA qualification (or equivalent level 5 qualification), to develop their existing knowledge of Human Resource Management.
-The award allows you to study for an honours degree in one year, specialising in HRM.
+Our BA (Hons) Human Resource Management (Top-up) course is specifically designed for holders of a business related, Higher National Diploma (HND), Foundation degree (or equivalent level 5 qualification), to develop their existing knowledge of Human Resource Management.
+The award allows you to study for a degree in one year, specialising in Human Resource Management.

-The programme is designed to explore the different areas of Human Resource Management, allowing you to build upon your existing knowledge.
+The course is designed to explore the different areas of Human Resource Management, allowing you to build upon your existing knowledge.